|Oh boy, here I go objective-article writing again!|

 - The spent accuracy icons don't do anything but score points - they don't function like a normal spent accuracy icon die.

 The short and sweet answer is "fleets with accuracy-generating tech available on most of its ships" such as from Captain Jonus, the Home One HMC80 title, or H9 Turbolasers taken in sufficient quantity or the like.
 That's it.
 This makes Close-Range Intel Scan a rather narrowly-applicable objective, but that doesn't make it bad.
 Consider that with accuracy-generating tech, you will on occasion have (or can easily create) accuracy icons that aren't conventionally useful.
-Perhaps the enemy's brace has already been discarded or locked down by an earlier accuracy icon, or you can generate one accuracy but the opponent has a pair of the same defense token you want to go after (like the LMC80's double-braces or the MC30's double-evades double-redirects), or the attack is doing a small enough packet of damage that spending defense tokens against it isn't that attractive for your opponent anyways.
+Perhaps the enemy's brace has already been discarded or locked down by an earlier accuracy icon, or you can generate one accuracy but the opponent has a pair of the same defense token you want to go after (like the LMC80's double-braces or the MC30's double-evades double-redirects), or the attack is doing a small enough packet of damage that your opponent won't want to spend defense tokens anyways.
 In those types of circumstances, you can generate victory tokens pretty painlessly by spending your excess accuracy icon die.
 Your opponent, conversely, has a very hard time generating victory tokens for this objective at all - naturally generating 2 accuracy icons is much less common than generating 1, especially without accuracy tech, and far less likely to be in a situation where it's easy to spend both of them just for points rather than wanting to spend at least one for the regular accuracy effect.

 What kind of enemy fleets are disadvantaged by playing Close-Range Intel Scan?